wearefine/maximus/README.md

 `rake maximus:compare`

-First arg is a sha, last, or master.
+First arg is a sha, working, last, or master.
 Does not run any statistics.

+* `maximus:compare[working]` Default.
+Lints based on your working directory
-* `maximus:compare[last]` Default.
-Lints based on the previous commit by `HEAD`
+* `maximus:compare[last]` Lints based on the previous commit by `HEAD^`
 * `maximus:compare[master]` Lints based on the commit on master
 * `maximus:compare[d96a8e23]` Lints based on commit d96a8e23